josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 {% responsive_image path: images/sofle/IMG_20191106_185738.jpg alt:"Step 1"  figcaption:"Both sides of the keyboard ready.
 The front sides marked by pieces of tape in order to remember which side is which. " %}

 {% responsive_image path: images/sofle/IMG_20191106_193937.jpg alt:""  figcaption:"Starting with the diodes.
-They belong the the back side of the PCB.
+They belong to the backside of the PCB.
 Make sure you have orientation right - they are all oriented to the same side.
-The end with thin line is Cathode (-) and it should go in the direction of the "arrow" symbol on the PCB." %}
+The end with the thin line is Cathode (-) and it should go in the direction of the "arrow" symbol on the PCB." %}

 {% responsive_image path: images/sofle/IMG_20191106_203953.jpg alt:""  figcaption:"Sockets for switches belong again on the back side, the same side as diodes.
 Make sure they are flush with PCB." %}